joybob22/Mtech-Lessons/Unit 1/5,6 - XCode and Debugging.md

 You will write some code that does not work.
 To find the issue and fix it Xcode gives a variety of tools.

-- breakpoints - You can put a breakpoint on any line of your code.
+- breakpoints - You can put a break point on any line of your code.
 Once the compiler gets to that line of code it will pause the build.
 When the compiler is paused on a line of code you can do the following:
 - console, PO values - In the console you can call the command po (print object) and a variable name to see what the value of any object is/.
 - step over controls - In the toolbar of the console you can use step over controls to skip to next line or function.